amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 - Electrolyte filtration needs to work
 - Build a better tool-holder, with more rigidity and better ability to be aligned in plane to the work surface
 - Automating some aspects of tool generation in software

+I think ECM has interesting potential at this scale - mainly because I suspect its utility hasn't been extensively explored.
+Perhaps with modern simulation and generative software, some of the previously difficult tool design challenges could be automated.
+Then, maybe, this odd machining process would be more widely applied.